franzinc/cl-imagemagick/README.md

 License
 -------

-The aserve source code is licensed under the terms of the [Lisp Lesser GNU Public License](http://opensource.franz.com/preamble.html), known as the LLGPL.
+The cl-imagemagick source code is licensed under the terms of the [Lisp Lesser GNU Public License](http://opensource.franz.com/preamble.html), known as the LLGPL.
 The LLGPL consists of a preamble and the LGPL.
 Where these conflict, the preamble takes precedence. cl-imagemagick is